Return to Genshiken: Volume 6 – Eyes as Black as the Abyss

 Genshiken is an influential manga about otaku, as well as my favorite manga ever and the inspiration for this blog, but it’s been many years since I’ve read the series.
 I intend to re-read Genshiken with the benefit of hindsight and see how much, if at all, my thoughts on the manga have changed.

-Note that, unlike my chapter reviews for the second series, Genshiken Nidaime, I’m going to be looking at this volume by volume.
-I’ll be using both English and Japanese versions of Genshiken!
-Also, I will be spoiling the entirety of Genshiken, both the first series and the sequel, so be warned.
+Note that, unlike my chapter reviews for the second series, Genshiken Nidaime, I’m going to be looking at this volume by volume, using both English and Japanese versions of Genshiken!
+I’ll also be spoiling the entirety of Genshiken, both the first series and the sequel, so be warned.

 In one of the doujinshi planning scenes, Haraguchi reveals that he’s already made plans for Genshiken’s book (he wants to turn it into a big seller by bringing on a ton of high-profile guest artists).
 Sasahara keeps trying to politely refuse Haraguchi’s “kindness,” as his tendency as a non-confrontational person.
 However, as Haraguchi keeps pushing and pushing, eventually Sasahara’s expression grows stern (similar to how he reacts to his own sister).
 He puts his proverbial foot down, saying, “I will personally call all the guest artists you brought on board (without my consent) and turn them down.”